industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 In order to run shell script for this example, you need to expose docker daemon TCP port 2375.
 To do that, follow these instructions:

-1. Open terminal on the Linux device.
+1. Open terminal on your Linux device.
 2. Use the command sudo systemctl edit docker.service to open an override file for docker.service in a text editor.
 ```bash
 sudo systemctl edit docker.service